This article has links to products and services we love, which we may make commission from.

 Cocoa Beach is a short 45-minute drive outside of Orlando and is the perfect destination to take in the sun, and sand, and swim during spring break.

-Going to the beach is a spring break tradition and Cocoa beach has everything you need for a great beach day.
+Going to the beach is a spring break tradition and this city has everything you need for a great beach day including two restaurants on its historic pier, a downtown packed with cafes, bars, and stores, and six miles of shores.

-Cocoa Beach is always a great day out!
+Cocoa Beach is always a great day out, read more about it here.

 Build Your Next Creation at LEGOLAND